nurkiewicz/async-retry/README.md

 * should we add random "jitter" to delay times to spread retries of many tasks in time?

-This library answers all these questions
+This library answers all these questions.

 #### Fixed interval between retries